Last year, I decided to publicly share my goals for the first time. You can read that post here if you’d like.

 As soon as Dave and I find our base, I’m joining a gym and getting a personal trainer.
 It’s time to get strong.

-A few days after signing the lease on our apartment in Lisbon, I joined a gym, created a strength training workout with a personal trainer, and made a conscious effort to stop working at 3 p.m. in order to work out.
+A few days after signing the lease on our apartment in Lisbon, I joined a gym, created a strength training workout with a personal trainer, and made a conscious effort to stop writing at 3 p.m. in order to work out.

 I freaking love strength training and I love what it does to my body.
 Did you know that it also burns way more calories than cardio?
 I didn’t.
 I love that I can go to the gym, lift weights for twenty minutes, and walk out knowing I’ve had a far more effective workout than running until I get chest pains.